INTRODUCTION

 Elizabeth (Elsie) Newcombe, née Chaki (1919)

-This recently discovered photograph is of the remarkable Elizabeth (Elsie) Chaki, the Jewish daughter of a Spanish mother and a French father who worked for the Levantine Civil Service in Constantinople.
+This recently discovered photograph is of the remarkable Elizabeth (Elsie) Chaki, the Jewish daughter of Spanish/French heritage, whose father worked for the Levantine Civil Service in Constantinople.
 Elsie was a spirited twenty-year-old who knew her own mind and had taken great personal risks to help Stewart Francis Newcombe escape from a Turkish prisoner-of-war camp during World War 1, as well as facilitating escape routes for other Allied escapees hiding under cover in the capital.
 The photo was taken in 1919 on the occasion of her marriage to the 40-year-old colonel, and was published by the media as part of the incredible story of Newcombe's capture, escape and romance that was syndicated around the world.

 Earlier that year, the Paris Peace Conference began on 12 January 1919 with the first of what would be well over a hundred meetings between the leaders of countries seeking a peace that was intended to end war for all time.
 Within days the town filled with an international contingent working towards a just and lasting settlement based on American President Woodrow Wilson’s 14 Points.
 Kings, Queens, Emirs, and Presidents answered an instinctive need to be present at the biggest diplomatic time of reckoning in history when the spoils of war would be shared by the victors and the defeated would be asked to pay the price of peace.